Agile-IoT/enforcer-yaml-spec/README.md

 # Enforcer Yaml Specification

-This document specifies the behaviour of the encorcement proxy for the agile-stack.
+This document specifies the behaviour of the enforcement proxy for the agile-stack (https://github.com/Agile-IoT/agile-enforcer).
 To this end, we explain message flow, and the configuration specification.
-The specification includes a yml file referncing a swagger specification.
+The specification includes a yml file referencing a swagger specification.

 ## Terms used

-**ServiceName:** name used to reach the container in the container (internal docker or balena network) network.
-In the example spec in this repository, we have two sample container names agile-core and agile-pap in the top level hierarchy of the yml file.
+**ServiceName:** name used to reach the container in the container network (internal docker or balena network).
+In the example spec in this repository, we have two sample container names, agile-core and agile-pap, in the top level hierarchy of the yml file.

 **OperationId**: identifier for a single call from the swagger specification.
-In the case of agile-core.yml a valid operationId is “Status” where the an HTTP request (GET) to the URL '/device/{deviceId}/status' is specified.
+In the case of agile-core.yml a valid operationId is “Status” where the HTTP request (GET) to the URL '/device/{deviceId}/status' is specified.

 **MappedKey**: The value for each key should be composed based on the